bennettmcelwee/Search-Meter/readme.txt

 There are a few options available if you go to the Settings section and click Search Meter.
 Use the radio buttons to determine who will be allowed to see the full search statistics.
 You can also type in a list of filter words; any search terms containing these words will not show up in the Recent Searches and Popular Searches widgets.

+*Advanced users*: You can check the "Ignore" box to tell Search Meter to ignore searches made by logged-in administrators, so you can test things without cluttering your search statistics.
+You can also check the "Keep detailed information" checkbox to make Search Meter save technical information about every search (the information is taken from the HTTP headers).

 Use the Reset Statistics button to clear all past search statistics; Search Meter will immediately start gathering fresh statistics.
-If you're technically-minded, you might want to check the "Keep detailed information" checkbox to make Search Meter save technical information about every search (the information is taken from the HTTP headers).

 == Installation ==